Ernie Terrell

 Ernest Terrell (April 4, 1939 – December 16, 2014) was an American professional boxer who competed from 1957 to 1973.
 He held the World Boxing Association's heavyweight title from 1965 to 1967, and was one of the tallest heavyweights of his era, at 6 ft 6 in tall.
 He unsuccessfully fought the other world heavyweight champion of the era, Muhammad Ali, in a heavyweight title unification contest in 1967, losing by a unanimous decision.
 Terrell was the elder brother of the Supremes' early 1970s lead singer Jean Terrell.
 In the 1960s, Jean sang with Ernie's group Ernie Terrell & the Heavyweights.

 Early life

 Terrell was born on 4 April 1939 in Inverness, Mississippi, and spent his early childhood in Belzoni.
 He was born into a family of ten children, whose father was a Mississippi sharecropper who during Terrell's childhood moved the family north to Chicago when he found employment in the factories there.
 Terrell received his formal education at Farragut School in Chicago.
-Before turning professional, he won the Chicago Golden Gloves in his youth as a light heavyweight, and he also formed a pop music singing act called "The Heavyweights" with three of his siblings.
+Before turning professional, he won the 1957 Chicago Golden Gloves and then the 1957 Intercity Golden Gloves in his youth as a light heavyweight, and he also formed a pop music singing act called "The Heavyweights" with three of his siblings.